Bellerbys College: Cambridge

+Greenwich

-Following the death of a boarder at Bellerbys' Bounty House residential facility in London in January 2014, Ofsted carried out an emergency inspection at the request of the Department for Education (DfE).
+Following the death of a boarder at Bellerbys' Bounty House residential facility in Greenwich in January 2014, Ofsted carried out an emergency inspection at the request of the Department for Education (DfE).
 The inspectors' report, published in March 2014, concluded that with one exception "all other national minimum standards looked at were not met".
 Failings identified in the emergency inspection report included: "The arrangements for child protection are ineffective [...] the risk assessment process is not robust [...] boarding staff are not appropriately supervised and managed [and] they are not appropriately trained [and that] the arrangements for recording and monitoring of required boarding records are poor […] For example, the incident log is not appropriately maintained; it does not include a record of the two recent serious incidents".

 Ofsted re-inspected Bounty House in May 2014; the subsequent progress monitoring inspection boarding report found that: "The school has made good progress and now meets all the national minimum standards for boarding schools".